stephbarker/menu-app/README.md

 Currently, you cannot edit the image of a menu item, but you can edit all other info by clicking on the text.
 I am aware of a console error that says "placeholder" is an invalid prop for my EasyEdit component, however it is achieving the disired result on the screen - without it, it does not.
 So, for now I have left it in.

+## See the Deployed Site:

+[Click Here](https://dazzling-nightingale-4b38e3.netlify.app/) to see the deployed app!

 ## Future Goals

 - Adding inline editable functionality menu item images.